-According to Pillar’s team, some types of tools are not likely to remain on job sites, rather and real-time that collect data and that analyzes the information could lead to safer, more comfortable homes and workplaces.
+According to Pillar’s team, some types of tools are not likely to remain on job sites, rather sensors and real-time video that collect data and AI that analyzes the information could lead to safer, more comfortable homes and workplaces.

-“One of the challenges with AI and machine learning is you need good data to build models,” says Jamel Toppin.
-Since the company has wireless devices that collect data about conditions at construction sites and has much data on job procedure, it will be possible to apply AI in its operations.
+“One of the challenges with and learning is you need good data to build models,” says Jamel Toppin.
+Since the company has wireless devices that collect data about conditions at and has much data on job procedure, it will be possible to apply in its operations.

 Alex Schwarzkopf, Pillar’s chief executive, founded the company with Joyal and a third friend while still in college in 2015 to address a giant gap in construction-site safety.
 Manual ways of keeping sites safe–with human fire watches, for example–weren’t as efficient or foolproof as they needed to be.
 Pillar’s rugged yellow, wireless devices can flag all sorts of troubles on before they become multimillion-dollar messes or cause injuries to people.
 They can identify leaks, which can result in mold, and determine the level of particulates like silica, which can be harmful to construction workers.